osgi/osgi.enroute.site/_tutorial/020-tutorial_qs.md

 ![Quickstart](img/quickstart.png){: height="400px" width="400px"}

-or if minimalisim is more your thing, the raw REST endpoint [http://localhost:8080/rest/upper/lower](http://localhost:8080/rest/upper/lower).
+or if minimalism is more your thing, the raw REST endpoint [http://localhost:8080/rest/upper/lower](http://localhost:8080/rest/upper/lower).

 When you want to terminate the application press **Ctrl+C**.

-## Recreating Quickstart
+## Recreating Quick Start

-We'll now recreate the quickstart example locally as though it were your own greenfield OSGi project.
+We'll now recreate the quick start example locally as though it were your own greenfield OSGi project.

 It is assumed that you have the required [environment](015-Prerequisite.html#required-tools) installed on your laptop and created the [settings.xml](017-enRoute-ArcheTypes.html#project-setup-for-snapshot-archetypes) project skeleton in your project root directory.
 {: .note }

 ### Project Setup

-First issue the command to create the project template
+First issue the command to create the project template:

     $ mvn -s settings.xml archetype:generate -DarchetypeGroupId=org.osgi.enroute.archetype -DarchetypeArtifactId=project -DarchetypeVersion=7.0.0-SNAPSHOT
 {: .shell }

-Fillng the the project details with appropriate values
+Fillng the project details with appropriate values:

     Define value for property 'groupId': org.osgi.enroute.examples.quickstart
     Define value for property 'artifactId': quickstart